JohnGoldsmith/dotnetrdf-wiki/Home.md

 This wiki serves as the primary source of documentation for users and developers and is divided into several main sections:

 * The [[User Guide|UserGuide]] covers general usage of the library including step by step introductory tutorials.
 This should be the starting point for most users.
-* The [[Developer Guide]] covers architectural discussions, coding standards and extensibility documentation.
+* The [[Developer Guide|DeveloperGuide]] covers architectural discussions, coding standards and extensibility documentation.
 This is intended for advanced users and project developers.

 ## Important Links